victor-code19/victor-code19/README.md

 💻 On my GitHub you will find a variety of projects, from simple to more advanced application.
 I'll be very happy if you look at my code!

-🌱 I’m currently learning Next.js, Redux (Frontend) and Docker (DevOps).
+🌱 I’m currently learning Next.js, Redux (React) and Docker.

 🤝 I'm open for cooperation and eager to take on new challenges as a Backend Web Developer or Fullstack Web Developer.
 I would love &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;to join a team where I can use my skills to create innovative solutions.

 💬 If you are a recruiter or developer who is interested in collaboration feel free to contact me (email in bio).
+We can create something special together! <br>

+Stay curious and keep coding! 👨‍💻

 ---